ayename/git-repo/README.txt

-first file for the project
+first file for the project new project